Transforming to a new Geocentric Datum 2020 - a shift to greater accuracy

 This new datum is known as GDA2020 and the difference between the current GDA94 and new datum is much smaller than last time - only about 1.8 metres.

 As location precision and accuracy are becoming ever more important in the future, DMIRS is working with stakeholders to ensure the datum shift is progressed effectively.

 The department’s top priorities are managing the update smoothly, maintaining certainty of tenure for all tenement holders, and ensuring our systems and data comply with the new national standard.

-If you would like to read more about datum modernisation, visit the ICSM website.
+To read more about datum modernisation, visit the Intergovernmental Committee on Surveying and Mapping (ICSM) website.